pkoswald/ENC4265/manual.md

 *Figure #2: The "Install Steam" button.*

-On the installation page, press the large blue "Install Steam" button to downlaod the "SteamSetup" exe file.
+On the installation page, press the large blue "Install Steam" button to download the "SteamSetup" exe file.

 ![Webpage](/docs/assets/steam%20install%20page.PNG)

 *Figure #3: The Steam installation page.*

-Once the executible file has been downloaded to your PC, double click on it to open it.
+Once the executable file has been downloaded to your PC, double click on it to open it.

 When the setup application opens up, click "Next".